Rokhlin dimension: duality, tracial properties, and crossed products: Introduction

 See also \cite{GarLup_equivariant_2016} for other permanence results.

-Recall (see \cite{EllGonLinNiu_classification_2015} and \cite{TikWhiWin_quasidiagonality_2017}) that separable, simple \uca s with finite nuclear dimension and satisfying the UCT, are classified by their Elliott invariant, and the same is true in this case for $A\otimes\K$.
+Recall (see \cite{EllGonLinNiu_classification_2015} and \cite{TikWhiWin_quasidiagonality_2017}) that separable, simple \uca s with finite nuclear dimension and satisfying the UCT, are classified by their Elliott invariant (which essentially consists of $K$-theory and traces; see \cite{EllTom_regularity_2008} for a survey), and the same is true in this case for $A\otimes\K$.
 We obtain the following consequence of Theorem~D: